 One of the world’s biggest sea eagle colonies is found here.
 On Lofoten’s southernmost islands you can see enormous bird rocks, swarming with hundreds of thousands of puffins, cormorants, guillemots and eagles.
 Seals, killer whales and whales are regularly spotted in the seas.

 For anyone interested in Viking history and culture, a visit to the Lofotr Viking Museum is a must.
-The Viking Museum is a reconstruction of the 83-metre-long chiefdom that was erected at Borg in Lofoten around 500 AD.
+The Viking Museum is a reconstruction of the 83-meter-long chiefdom that was erected at Borg in Lofoten around 500 AD.

 With the mountain at its back and otherwise surrounded by the sea, Henningsvær was a natural hub of activity during the Lofoten Winter Fishery.
 Henningsvær became one of the most prominent fishing villages in Lofoten.